Causing pain in foot and toes

 The primary goal of most early treatment options is to relieve pressure on the injured nerve, allowing it to heal.
 Your Podiatrist may recommend these treatments:

-- Foot Orthotics – to improve abnormal foot posture and function.
+- Custom Made Orthotics – to improve abnormal foot posture and function.
 Foot orthotics with specific forefoot padding are very effective at reducing pressure and tension on the affected nerve

 - Footwear changes – avoid high heels and tapered toe shoes; avoid overly flexible shoes